tonyfischetti/assertr/README.md

 - that the dataset contains more than 10 observations
 - that the column for 'miles per gallon' (mpg) is a positive number
-- that the am and vs columns (automatic/manual and v/straight engine, respectively) contains 0s and 1s only
+- that the am and vs columns (automatic/manual and v/straight engine, respectively) contain 0s and 1s only

 This could be written using `assertr` like this: